 - Add directions at the bottom.
 If this is at a common location for our hikes, you may find directions already on the site – in another browser window, select Directions and enter the location of the hike in the upper part of the home webpage to seach for directions.
 Use that link as the target of a hyperlink behind the word Directions:.
 Otherwise, write out directions from the center of Springwater and possibly from other locations such as Honeoye, Dansville, Naples and Rochester.
 The goal of directions is to ensure that hikers know where to park and how to get there without. getting stuck in a farmer’s field.

-- The newsletter articles are selected based on the category you assign.
+- The newsletter articles are selected based on the category that is assigned to the event.
 Make sure your hike description has the Category of Sunday Hikes checked.
 Please only check the one category.

 - You may set tags to help searches.
 A good tag is the general area such as Hi Tor or Finger Lakes Trail.